steve02081504/async-eval/README.md

 3. **Generation**: The modified AST is converted back to JavaScript code using `astring`.
 4. **Trusted Types**: If available, a `trustedTypes` policy named `async-eval-policy` is created to sanitize the script generation.
 5. **Execution**: The code is executed using the `AsyncFunction` constructor (`(async x => x).constructor`).
-6. **Sandboxing**: A `VirtualConsole` is hooked into the async context to capture logs specifically for that execution.
+6. **Console capture**: A `VirtualConsole` is hooked into the async context to capture logs for that execution.

 ## Environment Differences